SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.4/Cube_10.4.8.md

 With regard to document management, the following issues have been fixed:

 - When you uploaded element documents that were larger than 64 kB, in some cases, they would get corrupted.
-- It would not be possible to downloading element documents while being connected to the hosting agent.
+- It is now possible to download element documents while being connected to the hosting agent.
 - In the *Documents* app, in some cases, you would incorrectly be able to see documents of elements to which you did not have access.